somhi/ESP_SSD1306/README.md

 This ESP_SSD1306 library is a copy of the Adafruit_SSD1306 library with some modifications in order to work with the ESP8266 board.

+This library is intended to be used with the Arduino IDE from https://github.com/esp8266/arduino which supports ESP8266 boards.

+Place the ESP_SSD1306 library folder to your /libraries/ folder.
+You may need to create the libraries subfolder if its your first library.
+Restart the IDE.
-This library works in conjunction with the default's Adafruit_GFX library, but it's needed to do a little modification.

-For the Adafruit_GFX library to work with the ESP8266, please be sure to insert the line "#elif defined ESP8266" in the Adafruit_GFX.cpp file.
+This library works in conjunction with the default's Adafruit_GFX library, but it's needed to do a little modification: for the Adafruit_GFX library to work with the ESP8266, please be sure to insert the line "#elif defined ESP8266" in the Adafruit_GFX.cpp file.
 Otherwise comment the line   //#define pgm_read_byte(addr)...

 Code in Adafruit_GFX.cpp should look like this: